jmitchell24/jpmitchell-ca/content/posts/keyd.md

 The effect it has had on how I interface with my PC has been profound.
 It has enabled me to build a system of macros that enables me to navigate through my apps at a pace that I've never been able to before.

-Here I'll explain how I use keyd, but my reccomendation to you is to learn how to configuration works, then start experimenting, and create a system of macros that best suits your needs and preferences.
+Here I'll explain how I use keyd, but my reccomendation to you is to learn how the configuration works, then start experimenting, and create a system of macros that best suits your needs and preferences.

 ### How to get and install Keyd